Get pupils moving with confidence – Get Cycling in Schools

 What is Get Cycling in Schools?

-Get Cycling in Schools is a fully funded programme created by The Bikeability Trust, the experts responsible for the Department for Transport’s Bikeability cycle training.
-This new, innovative programme equips primary-school teaching staff across England to deliver cycle skills to their pupils in PE lessons or during extra-curricular provision.
+Get Cycling in Schools is a fully government funded cycling programme created by The Bikeability Trust, the experts responsible for the Department for Transport’s Bikeability cycle training.
+This innovative programme equips primary-school teaching staff across England to deliver cycle skills to their pupils in PE lessons or during extra-curricular provision.

 After completing the training staff will be able to teach pupils to balance, glide and pedal using a combination of online e-learning, curriculum-aligned resources and practical lessons.
 The training empowers all participants to effectively teach basic cycling skills regardless of their level of experience and ability.